201 KAR 15:110. Funeral establishment criteria.

 (c) A current price list of outer burial containers as charged to the public.

 Section 7.
 Establishment Supervisor.
-(1) Each facility establishment shall have a Kentucky-licensed funeral director and a Kentucky-licensed embalmer or an individual licensee as required by KRS 316.125(2)(b)4 to manage and supervise the facility.
+(1) Each facility establishment shall have a Kentucky-licensed funeral director and a Kentucky-licensed embalmer or an individual licensee as required by KRS 316.125(2)(b)5 to manage and supervise the facility.

-(2) The establishment shall notify the board of a change of the funeral director or the embalmer supervisor in the form of an affidavit signed by the licensed owner and the new supervisor within five (5) working days of the change.
+(2) The establishment shall notify the board of a change of the funeral director or the embalmer supervisor by submitting the Information and Name Change Application signed by the licensed owner and the new supervisor within five (5) working days of the change.

-(3) A supervisor who leaves the employment of an establishment shall notify the board within five (5) working days.
+(3) A supervisor who leaves the employment of an establishment shall notify the board in writing within five (5) working days.

 Section 8.
 Transferability.
 (1) Establishment licenses shall not be transferable.